 Overall, if you share a bed with a partner, especially if they move a lot in their sleep, the Winkbed may be a good pick for you.
 It offers a uniform sleeping surface and provides enough cradling to alleviate your shoulder pain.

-Best Budget Option - Bear Pro
+Best Temperature-Neutral Foam Pick - Bear Pro

 Now, the Bear Pro was designed specifically for athletes and people with physically demanding work, who have higher risks of injuries and different types of pain.